codepug/codepug.github.io/index.md

 ![CodePug Dog](/assets/images/site-content.jpg)

 It is our hope that this information will be helpful to others in answering some of the same questions that we faced earlier.
-More documentation will be added as it is uncovered!
+More documentation will be added as it is uncovered.